 A lovely walk, great company and a visit to a beautiful house rounded off with tea and scones in the visitor's centre.What more can you want on a chilly spring day?

-This is a diary for a Norwegian/Iranian family spread over three(!) old British University towns: The Professor, The Son, The Cat and me!
+This is a diary for a Norwegian/Iranian family spread over three(!) old British University towns: The Professor, The Student, The Cat and me!

 Since I am the author, the blog contains mainly things I am interested in - cooking, travelling, crafts, interior design, film, photography, literature, and family life in general.
 Welcome to my world!